-This crispy and saucy Gobi Manchurian recipe is an Indo-Chinese appetizer made with fried cauliflower tossed in a flavorful manchurian sauce.
-This easy recipe shows how to make both dry and gravy-style Gobi Manchurian.
-Serve this popular restaurant-style Cauliflower Manchurian with fried rice or noodles.
+This crispy and saucy Gobi Manchurian recipe is a popular restaurant-style Indo-Chinese appetizer made with crispy fried cauliflower tossed in a flavorful homemade Manchurian sauce.
+This easy recipe shows how to make dry Gobi Manchurian at home, with quick notes for turning it into a gravy version.
+Serve it with egg fried rice or garlic chili oil noodles for a complete meal.

-This Gobi Manchurian recipe is easy to make at home.
-I’m sharing the dry or semi-dry version here, the one that’s served as an appetizer or starter, without much gravy.
+This restaurant-style Gobi Manchurian recipe is easy to make at home.
+I'm sharing the dry or semi-dry version here, the one that is served as an appetizer or starter, without much gravy.
 It tastes the same as served in Indian restaurants.
 You can adjust the sauces and spices as per your taste.

 What is Gobi Manchurian?